 This project management tool invites new users to get started with its webinars.
 Wrike offers four webinars where its clients can find out how the platform helps marketing teams and how to set up the service.

-- This article defines the term, covers the importance of customer onboarding and how to create a customer onboarding strategy.
+- This article defines the term, covers the importance of customer onboarding, and explains how to create a customer onboarding strategy.

-- Here you’ll find 5 great examples of user onboarding.
+- Here you’ll find five great examples of user onboarding.

 - This is a guide to SaaS customer onboarding.